gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

 * Oracle 6.x
 * Oracle 7.x

-.. important:: Amazon Linux in not supported by the Morpheus Agent
+.. important:: Amazon Linux is not supported by the Morpheus Agent

 Debian Based linux Distrubutions:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^